Tubaher/TrackEval/Readme.md

 2. Execute [`get_frames.py`](utils/get_frames.py).

+### Custom config for VGG annotator
+To use the VGG Image annotator we need to add attributes to the annotations.
+We have to add specifically region attributes for: tracker_id, frame_id and name

 ### Using VGG Image Annotator to make tracker id corrections in each video frame.

 1. Go to VGG Image Annotator https://www.robots.ox.ac.uk/~vgg/software/via/via_demo.html.